defichain-web-wallet/extension/README.md

-# Jellywallet extension [BETA]
+# Jellywallet extension

 You can find the latest version of Jellywallet on [our official website](https://jellywallet.io/).

-Jellywallet supports Chromium-based browsers like GoogleChrome and Brave.
+Jellywallet supports Google Chrome, and Chromium-based browsers.
 We recommend using the latest available browser version.

 ## IntelliJ IDEA